anthonymakela/anthonymakela.github.io/_posts/2023-08-01-local-operators.md

 It's relatively simple to show also that if $\alpha :\Gamma(E) \to \Gamma(F)$ is $C^\infty(M)$-linear, then $\alpha\vert_U : \Gamma(U, E) \to \Gamma(U, F)$ is $C^\infty(U)$-linear.

-Let's go over one last lemma beofre our main result.
+Let's go over couple more lemmas before our main result.

 <div class="lemma">
 A fiber-preserving map $\Phi : E \to F$ that is linear on each fiber is smooth if and only if the induced map $\widetilde{\Phi} : \Gamma(E) \to \Gamma(F)$ takes smooth sections of $E$ to smooth sections of $F$.